pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 unreachable and can therefore be freed.

-The GC is incremental because every collection step will only trace a limited amount of gray object, before giving control back to the program.
-This leads to a problem: if an already traced (black) object is changed between to marking steps of the GC, the program can mutate that object and write a new reference into one of its field.
+The GC is incremental because every collection step will only trace a limited number of gray objects, before giving control back to the program.
+This leads to a problem: if an already traced (black) object is changed between two marking steps of the GC, the program can mutate that object and write a new reference into one of its fields.
 This could lead to an invariant violation, if the referenced object is white.
 Therefore, the GC uses the write barrier (which it needs anyway to find references from old to young objects) to mark all black objects that are written into gray, and then trace them again at one of the